yoctoyotta1024/CLEO/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Clara's Shoddy Python Packages' documentation!
+Welcome to Clara's Template for Documentation!
 =========================================================

 .. toctree::
    :maxdepth: 2

-   cxx2py
-   gbxboundariesbinary

 Indices and tables
 ==================